 CM4.
 Includes AM4.0: atmosphere at approximately ½ -degree resolution with 33 levels and sufficient chemistry to simulate aerosols (including aerosol indirect effect) from precursor emissions; OM4: MOM6-based ocean at 1/8 -degree resolution with 75 levels using hybrid pressure/isopycnal vertical coordinates; SIS2: sea ice with radiative transfer and C-grid dynamics for compatibility with MOM6; and LM4: land model with dynamic vegetation.
 There is a single CM4 benchmark test case.

 ESM4: Includes AM4.0 atmosphere at approximately 1-degree resolution with 49 levels of comprehensive, interactive chemistry and aerosols (including aerosol indirect effect) from precursor emissions; OM4: MOM6-based ocean at ¼ -degree resolution with 75 levels using hybrid pressure/isopycnal vertical coordinates; SIS2: sea ice with radiative transfer and C-grid dynamics for compatibility with MOM6; LM4.1 land model with a new vegetation dynamics model with explicit treatment of plant age and height structure and soil microbes, with daily fire, crops, pasture, and grazing tiles; COBALTv2 ocean biogeochemical component representing ocean ecological and biogeochemical interactions; and fully interactive dust and iron cycling between land-atmosphere and ocean.
-There are two ESM4 test cases, “small” and “large”.
+There are two ESM4 test cases provided, “small” and “large”.
+Only the small test case contributes to the calculation of performance improvement figure V. Execution of the large test case will positively contribute to the technical feasibility assessment of Offeror’s proposal.

 SHiELD: Includes the FV3 dynamical core with the non-hydro option, mixed layer ocean model, NOAH land model and GFS Physics w/ GFDL MP modifications from AM2.
 There is a single SHiELD benchmark test case.
 SHiELD leverages the inherent hardware threading capability of the currently installed processors.